 “I have friends who are genius social media marketers, seasoned business owners, etc., and when I ask them for help, they are excited to be able to provide their expertise,” says Matthew Walrath, owner of Life Balanced Consulting.
 “I’ve had other friends with established businesses refer old employees or contractors who did great work for them, which saves me the headache and time suck of having to interview multiple candidates.”

-Evaluate financial availability and ask for support in affordable ways
+3. Evaluate financial availability and ask for support in affordable ways

 Evaluate which of your friends and family could best afford to help you.
 Don’t waste a potentially tough conversation on a friend or family member you know isn’t in the best place to support you, regardless of how much they want to.

 Also, don’t limit your pitch to financial support.
-Let your loved ones feel they can help you in the forms of time, energy, or manpower.
-Deborah Sweeney, founder of MyCorporation, says that her friends and family are her biggest supporters. “[My husband] always has ideas for promotions, clients, and partners.
+Let your loved ones feel they can help you in the form of time, energy, or manpower.
+Deborah Sweeney, the founder of MyCorporation, says that her friends and family are her biggest supporters. “[My husband] always has ideas for promotions, clients, and partners.
 My dad does document delivery, and my kids help file documents.
 Some of my biggest referral sources are my friends!”